 - 3 Tbsp. flour

-- In a separate bowl, mix remaining ingredients together and pour over rhubarb.
+- In a separate bowl, whisk the remaining ingredients together until smooth.
+Pour the mixture over the rhubarb.

 - Let cool completely before serving and store refrigerated.

 If you are using frozen rhubarb be sure to thaw and pat the rhubarb dry.
 Also toss it with a tablespoon of flour to account for any extra moisture.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 8 Serving Size: 8 slices

 Amount Per Serving: Calories: 328Total Fat: 15gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 103mgSodium: 214mgCarbohydrates: 46gFiber: 1gSugar: 35gProtein: 5g

 Provided nutrition data is only an estimate.
 If you are tracking these nutrients for medical purposes, please consult an outside, trusted source.